This post is also available in: हिन्दी (Hindi)

 (1951- May 2022)

+The second on our list of the most famous chess players is Anatoly Karpov.
 Born in Zlatoust in the Urals, Anatoly Karpov has compiled perhaps the best tournament record in chess history, achieving more than 160 first-place finishes.
 As a teenager, he won the 1967 European Junior Championship and the 1969 World Junior Championship, and was awarded grandmaster status in 1970.

 He continued to succeed in tournament play, winning Moscow’s 1971 Alekhine Memorial, sharing second place in the 1973 USSR Championship, and qualifying for the 1974 Candidates Matches.
 His victory in the latter competition earned him the right to challenge defending World Champion Bobby Fischer.
 Following Fischer’s forfeiture, Karpov was named the 12th World Chess Champion in 1975.
 Karpov successfully defended his title in 1978 and 1981 before losing to Garry Kasparov in 1985.